findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 gRPC SDK allows you to implicitly move the JWT token during the API calls after opening the server connection.
 Plus, gRPC's capability to have bidirectional streams make the programming experience very pleasant.
-Finally, an option is to authenticate the gRPC connection between server and client with self-signed TLS
-certificates: You can authorize software components to bind to your deployment.
+Finally, an option is to authenticate the gRPC connection between server and client with (no PKI is needed) TLS certificates: You can authorize software components to bind to your deployment.

 The SDK and the API we have built with this stack have fulfilled all our
 expectations: